dimsplendid/pkm/Communicating with a SQL database with Tortoise ORM.md

 )
 ```

-- The `connections` key associating a database, following the standard convention format[^2].
-In most projects, we'll probably have one database named default, but it allows us to set several databases if needed.
+- The `connections` key associating a database, following the standard convention format.[^2] In most projects, we'll probably have one database named default, but it allows us to set several databases if needed.
 - In the `apps` key, you'll be able to declare all your modules containing your Tortoise models.
 The first key just below apps, that is, `models`, will be the **prefix** with which you'll be able to refer to the associated models.
 You can name it how you want, but if you place all your models under the same scope, then `models` is a good candidate.
 This prefix is especially import when defining **foreign keys**.

 Then, we call the `register_tortoise` function that'll take care of setting up Tortoise for FastAPI.

 While `generate_schemas` is useful for testing purposes, in a real-world application, we should have a proper migration system.
-See more in the last section #Se
+See more in the last section: [[#Setting up a Database Migration System with Aerich]]

 Always make sure call `register_tortoise` at the end of the application file, to ensure everything has been correctly imported.